What is ‘Buy Wise Be Safe’?

-Buy Wise Be Safe (BWBS) aims to make an impact on injury reduction and prevention by providing clear advice to practitioners, carers and parents on what practicable steps can be taken in the home and elsewhere to ensure child safety.
+Buy Wise Be Safe (BWBS) aims to make an impact on injury reduction and prevention by providing clear advice to practitioners, carers and parents on practicable steps that can be taken in the home and elsewhere to ensure child safety.

 Initially a video pack via Sure Start centres was used, and version two of the project BWBS used a DVD, which was handed out by midwives at the first scan as part of a ‘goodie’ bag for new parents.